 Senate panel backs assessment that Russia interfered in 2016

-Washington – A bipartisan Senate report released Tuesday confirms the U.S. intelligence community’s conclusions that Russia interfered in the 2016 presidential election to sow chaos.
-Senators warned that it could happen again this presidential election year.
+Washington — A bipartisan Senate report released Tuesday affirms the U.S. intelligence community’s conclusions that Russia interfered in the 2016 presidential election in a far-ranging influence campaign approved by Russian President Vladimir Putin and aimed at helping Donald Trump win the White House.

+The report rejects Trump’s claims that the intelligence community was biased against him when it concluded that Russia had interfered on his behalf in the election.
+It says instead that intelligence officials had specific information that Russia preferred Trump in the election, that it sought to denigrate Democratic opponent Hillary Clinton and that Putin had “approved and directed aspects” of the Kremlin’s influence campaign.

-The heavily redacted report from the Senate Intelligence Committee is part of the panel’s more than three-year investigation into the Russian interference.
-The intelligence agencies concluded in January 2017 that Russians had engaged in cyber-espionage and distributed messages through Russian-controlled propaganda outlets to undermine public faith in the democratic process, hurt Democratic candidate Hillary Clinton and help Donald Trump.
+The heavily-redacted report from the Senate Intelligence Committee is part of the panel’s more than three-year investigation into Russian interference.
+Intelligence agencies concluded in January 2017 that Russians had engaged in cyber-espionage and distributed messages through Russian-controlled propaganda outlets to undermine public faith in the democratic process, hurt Clinton and aid Trump, who ultimately became president.

-President Trump has repeatedly questioned the assessment, which was also confirmed by former special counsel Robert Mueller in his report last year.
-Mueller concluded that Russian interference was “sweeping and systematic,” but he did not find a criminal conspiracy between Russia and the Trump campaign.
+Trump has repeatedly questioned the assessment, which was also endorsed by former special counsel Robert Mueller in his report last year.
+Mueller concluded that Russian interference was “sweeping and systematic,” but he did not allege a criminal conspiracy between Russia and the Trump campaign.

 “With the 2020 presidential election approaching, it’s more important than ever that we remain vigilant against the threat of interference from hostile foreign actors,” Burr said.

-The panel also said it found that the intelligence community had presented sufficient information to support its conclusion that Russia had developed a preference for Trump over Clinton in the election.
+The panel said it found that the intelligence community had presented sufficient information to support its conclusion that Russia had developed a preference for Trump over Clinton in the election.
+The report says intelligence officials “consistently” told the committee in interviews that they were under no political pressure to reach their conclusions.

+The Senate investigation also delved into an internal debate at the time about how and whether to incorporate into the intelligence community assessment details from a dossier of research from a former British spy, Christopher Steele, that the FBI relied on as it sought warrants to eavesdrop on a former Trump campaign aide.

+Officials eventually decided to include the information as a two-page annex to the most classified version of the assessment.
+The Senate says the information from Steele was not used in the body of the assessment or to “support any of its analytic judgments.”

+While largely praising the assessment, the Senate report does say it could have done a better job of looking at previous election interference.
+It says the agencies presented a clear argument that such meddling was unprecedented, but did not adequately analyze interference from the 2008 and 2012 presidential elections, as it says former President Barack Obama had asked them to do.

+The committee’s top Democrat, Virginia Sen. Mark Warner, said in a statement that the agencies’ assessment represents “the kind of unbiased and professional work we expect and require from the intelligence community.”
+Warner said the country should not be caught unprepared again.

-The Senate report includes a two-page statement from Democratic Sen. Ron Wyden, who says the committee’s work makes clear that the intelligence community’s findings on Russian interference are “not a ‘hoax’” just because Putin denies it.
+Another Democrat on the panel, Oregon Sen. Ron Wyden, added his own, more blunt, comments in a statement at the end of the report.
+He said the committee’s work makes clear the intelligence community’s findings on Russian interference are “not a ‘hoax’” just because Putin denies it.

 “Russian interference in the 2016 election is a fact, and Donald Trump’s deference to Putin only serves to further Russian disinformation and undermine efforts to defend the United States against ongoing attacks,” Wyden wrote.

 The final report comes almost two years after the panel first released its findings agreeing with the intelligence community’s 2017 conclusions.
-The report was delayed as intelligence agencies reviewed it for declassification, and much of the report remains redacted.
+Its release was delayed as intelligence agencies reviewed it for declassification, and much of it remains redacted.
 To write the report, the committee reviewed thousands of pages of documents and conducted interviews with intelligence officials.

-This is the fourth of five reports the Senate panel will release on the meddling.
-Previous reports reviewed Russian efforts to breach state election systems and manipulate social media, and made recommendations to prevent more interference in the future.
-Another examined the mistakes of former President Barack Obama’s administration as Russia interfered.
+This is the fourth of five reports the Senate panel will release on the subject.
+Previous investigations reviewed Russian efforts to breach state election systems and manipulate social media, and made recommendations to prevent more interference in the future.
+Another examined the mistakes of the Obama administration as Russia interfered.

 The committee’s fifth, and final, report will examine counterintelligence findings, including whether Trump’s campaign conspired with Russia.
 It’s unclear when that will be released.